• Home

 • Continue solving mock tests and past papers to gain confidence.

-• As the exam approaches, take some time to relax and keep your stress levels in check.
+• As the exam approaches, take some time to relax and manage your stress levels.
 Remember, a calm mind is as important as being well-prepared.

 Landmark Case Laws in Criminal Law